 Fees and funding

-WMG will be awarding over £750,000 in scholarships and bursaries to students commencing study on our full-time MSc programmes beginning in October 2021.
+WMG will be awarding over £1million in scholarships and bursaries to students commencing study on our full-time MSc programmes beginning in October 2023.

 WMG Excellence Scholarships are available on a competitive basis.
-These scholarships will award successful Offer Holders between 10% - 50% tuition fee discount.
+These scholarships will award successful Offer Holders with up to 50% tuition fee reduction.
 For more information, please visit our scholarships web page.